jillesvangurp/kmp-template/README.md

 - generic publish script that tags and publishes
 - Github action that builds your stuff generated using [github-workflows-kt](https://github.com/typesafegithub/github-workflows-kt).
 Setup to cache gradle and konan related files to speed up your builds.
 - LICENSE file (MIT)
+- Easy to publish to the FORMATION maven repo, substitute your own publishing logic as needed

 ## Usage & project create/update checklist